YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 >
 ```

-In short, when you creat a multiple dimension array with some real-world thing represented (and named in dimensions).
-It would be easiler to use it.
+In short, when you create a multiple dimension array with some real-world thing represented (and named in dimensions).
+It would be easier to use.